Day 1: Cusco – Soraypampa – Apacheta Pass – Salkantay Lake – Huayracmachay

 Day 3: La Playa – Llactapata – Hydroelectric – Aguas Calientes

 After the last delicious breakfast prepared by our chef, we continue along the ancient and remote Inca Trail for 3 hours uphill to the Puncuyoc Pass (2,700m/8,858ft).
 Along the way, you will not believe the incredible views and long valleys reaching into the distance with their fruit plantations.
-We finally arrive to Llactapata Inca Ruins; located right in front of Machu Picchu.
-There, we take time to enjoy the strategic location of the Citadel of the Grand Machu Picchu from far away and it’s surrounding mountains Huayna Picchu, Machu Picchu and the Aobamba Canyon.
-Then, we descend for 2 hours to the hydroelectric plant, the primary power source for Cusco, where we have lunch.
-Then we take the train for a half hour to Aguas Calientes, where we sleep in a nice Hotel with a proper bed.
+We finally arrive to Llactapata Inca Ruins; located right across the valley front Machu Picchu.
+There, we take time to enjoy the strategic location of the Citadel of Machu Picchu from far away and its surrounding mountains Huayna Picchu, Machu Picchu and the Aobamba Canyon.
+From there we descend for 2 hours to the hydroelectric plant, the primary power source for Cusco, where we have lunch.
+Then we take the train for a half hour to Aguas Calientes, where we will have dinner and go to our hotel.

 Meals: Breakfast – Lunch – Dinner